ZotovaElena/kdmid_queue_checker/README.md

 ### TODO

-- Ubuntu server version with browser imitation

-- Option to send an email about existing appointments without taking it.
+- Option to send info about existing appointments without taking it.

 - User Interface